alexxleite/branhamdictionary.com/README.md

-## Conheça os Ensinamentos do Profeta da Era, William Marrion Branham.
+## Conheça os Ensinamentos do Profeta da Era.

 You can use the [editor on GitHub](https://github.com/alexxleite/branhamdictionary.com/edit/master/README.md) to maintain and preview the content for your website in Markdown files.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.
+Whenever you commit to this repository, GitHub Pages will run ["Ai das Grávidas"](https://youtu.be/6P3HXPpWaBc) to rebuild the pages in your site, from the content in your Markdown files.

 ### Markdown